 Joana Vilkas Quotes in Between Shades of Gray

 The Between Shades of Gray quotes below are all either spoken by Joana Vilkas or refer to Joana Vilkas.
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page and citation info for the quotes below refers to the Speak edition of Between Shades of Gray published in 2012.).
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Speak edition of Between Shades of Gray published in 2012.).

 Joana Vilkas Character Timeline in Between Shades of Gray